EricTrainingRev/240701-JWA-Gen-AI/Capstone Project/planetarium/README.md

 - perform extra Acceptance Testing
 - set up a DevOps pipeline
 - configure the planetarium to run in the cloud
+- fix defects
+- continue development on the Planetarium

 ## Setup Requirements
 - an environment variable called "PLANETARIUM" needs to be set with the JDBC url for the planetarium database